-All of the approaches reviewed in this section support learners’ articulation of ideas and spoken expression, such as Thinking Together or Philosophy for Children.
-Oral language interventions therefore have some similarity to approaches based on Meta-Cognition, which make talk about learning explicit in classrooms, and to Collaborative Learning approaches, which promote pupils’ talk and interaction in groups.
+Oral language interventions aim to support learners’ articulation of ideas and spoken expression.
+Oral language interventions therefore have some similarity to approaches based on Metacognition which make talk about learning explicit in classrooms (such as Philosophy for Children), and to Collaborative learning approaches which promote learners’ talk and interaction in groups (such as Thinking Together).

-Overall, studies of oral language interventions consistently show positive benefits on learning, including oral language skills and reading comprehension.
-On average, pupils who participate in oral language interventions make approximately five months' additional progress over the course of a year.
+Overall, studies of oral language interventions consistently show positive impact on learning, including on oral language skills and reading comprehension.
+On average, learners who participate in oral language interventions make approximately five months' additional progress over the course of a year.

-All pupils appear to benefit from oral language interventions, but some studies show slightly larger effects for younger children and pupils from disadvantaged backgrounds (up to six months' benefit).
-Likewise, some types of oral language interventions appear, on average, to be more effective than others.
+All learners appear to benefit from oral language interventions, but some studies show slightly larger effects for younger children and learners from disadvantaged backgrounds (up to six months' additional progress).

-For all oral language interventions certain factors are associated with higher learning gains, suggesting that careful implementation is important.
-Approaches which explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school and when they involve active use of any new vocabulary.
-Likewise, approaches that use technology are most effective when technology is used as a medium to encourage collaborative work and interaction between pupils, rather than a taking a direct teaching or tutoring role.
+For all oral language interventions, certain factors are associated with higher learning gains, suggesting that careful implementation is important.
+For example, approaches which explicitly aim to develop spoken vocabulary work best when they are related to current content being studied in school, and when they involve active and meaningful use of any new vocabulary.
+Similarly, approaches that use technology are most effective when the technology is used as a medium to encourage collaborative work and interaction between learners, rather than in a direct teaching or tutoring role.
 Most studies comment on the importance of training and teacher development or support with implementation.

-How can you help pupils to make their learning explicit through verbal expression?
+How can you help learners to make their learning explicit through verbal expression?

-What training will the adults involved have to ensure they model and develop pupil’s oral language skills?
+What training should the adults involved receive to ensure they model and develop learners’ oral language skills?

-If you are using technology, how will you ensure that pupils talk about their learning and interact with each other effectively?
+If you are using technology, how will you ensure that learners talk about their learning and interact with each other effectively?